leanleon93/BnsDatafilePlugin_ItemSwap2/README.md

 - `69696969` - Zulia Outfit  (JinF only)
 - `69696970` - Lancer Outfit (Jin only)

+## Disclaimer
+- The config xml of versions prior to 2.0.0 is not compatible.

 ## 🔗 Dependencies

 - [DatafilePluginloader](https://github.com/leanleon93/BnsPlugin_DatafilePluginloader) v1.5.0 or higher is required to use this plugin.